MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

 Congratulations!

-At this point of the tutorial:
+At this point in the tutorial:

 * You can add logging to your MicroEJ applications while meeting the constraints of embedded applications.
 * You can fully turn off logging in your production builds.